doc212/theros-api/README.md

 # theros-api
-Api for the new Theros application
+Api for the new Theros application.
+This repo is populated using the GitHub Sync feature of Swaggerhub